Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 <img src="./images/harper-simplified-architecture.png" />

 <!--
-Harper is a serverfull, all-in-one Node.js platform with full fil system access, an embedded database, networking middleware system, and application hosting support.
+Harper is a serverfull, all-in-one Node.js platform with full file system access, an embedded database, networking middleware system, and application hosting support.
-It is built on top of Node.js and operates in a single process, using worker threads for performance, and production scaling via clustering and replication.
+It is built on top of Node.js and operates in a single process, using worker threads for performance, and leverages clustering and replication for production scaling.
 The whole platform works together to provide an high performance, easy to use, enterprise-grade development experience.
 -->